gremau/NMEG_FluxProc/README.md

 ### Paths and environment variables.

-An environment variables must be set for FluxProc to find the FLUXROOT directory on the local file structure.
-In the `startup.m` file, add these lines:
+An environment variable must be set for FluxProc to find the FLUXROOT directory on the local file structure.
+In your `startup.m` file, add these lines:

     setenv('FLUXROOT', '/.../')

 where "/.../" is the path to the FLUXROOT directory.
+This will add the needed environment variable each time you start MATLAB.

 Once this is done, start MATLAB, add the NMEG_FluxProc to your path: